 To be fair, he might have meant “political” in a different sense.
 He might have just meant “political” to mean “social construction,” or consensus reality as opposed to material reality.
 But I think that’s an abuse of the word “politics,” which is really about power negotiation.
 Not everything that exists only by social agreement, like Santa Claus, for instance, is a product and tool of persuasion or domination.
 And a strong clue that he didn’t interpret “politics” in this wider, consensus-reality sense is that he found the Tao Te Ching to be completely incomprehensible and could not make sense of the premise that language is a useful fiction that helps us engage with a world that really exists beyond social construction and resists our categories, not because all our categories are political, but because they are limited.
 I discussed with him the opening stanza, which states: “The Tao that can be named is not the eternal Tao.”
 All acts of creation involve separation.
 The most ancient myths tend to begin with the language-mediated fracturing of a unity, the simultaneous birth of darkness and light, or sky and earth.
 In naming these things, we somewhat arbitrarily cut them off from the underlying reality of what they are; that’s what abstraction does: it allows us to manipulate things as objects, but it does not really capture those things.
 As I said to my daughter when she was very young, “There is no two of anything in the real world.”
 This fracturing of the unity does not capture the underlying reality.
 That part he could get.
 However, the Tao beyond words is reality, and it really exists, and there are ways beyond arbitrary power-negotiation to align with it, if not capture it, according to essentialist philosophy.

 A famous science fiction writer known to me and [the class professor] once tweeted that she hated “essentialism.”
 I cringed at this.
-“Essentialism” is the philosophy of both Plato and the Tao Te Ching, and it’s the working assumption, or mode – if not the actual belief – of every scientist worthy of the name: the reality that science is trying to probe is not an intersubjective one; it’s not a social construction; it really exists, or at least that’s the attitude we need to adopt to do it, and I think the results speak for themselves.
+“Essentialism” is the philosophy of both Plato and the Tao Te Ching, and while science certainly is experimental and inductive and as unprejudiced as possible, as opposed to the literalism often conflated with essentialism, science takes the essential reality of its observations as a given.
+Non-arbitrariness is the working assumption, or mode – if not the actual belief – of every scientist worthy of the name: the reality that science is trying to probe is not an intersubjective one; it’s not a social construction; it really exists, or at least that’s the attitude we need to adopt to do it, and I think the results speak for themselves.
 Saying that we only encounter it indirectly through our uniquely human senses and sensibilities is not to say that it’s not really there.
 Yes, we have things that exist only by human agreement, like money, and other people’s gods, and corporate brands, and the music of Justin Bieber, but those too must ultimately align with the potentials of an underlying physical reality.
 (Or maybe they don’t; maybe there is a virtual-machine reality created by the human mind abstracted away from the physical world.
 This is a philosophical position, either way.
 We don’t need to pick one to do critical thinking; we just need to be aware of the different perspectives, and adopt the one proper to the job we’re setting out to do.)

 So to do critical thinking, we need logic, objectivity, experiment, falsification, and statistics.
 But we also need to understand that there are modes of artistic expression and reception, and of power negotiation.
 And we need to understand that a mode is not a domain of study, since it applies to all domains; and it is not individual objects, because all three of these major modes can be applied to any object.
 Is the Nazi flag a political statement?
 Is it a work of art?
 Can it be physically analyzed or its abstract effects studied quantitatively, even its effects on human cognition?
 “Yes” to all three, of course, but not at the same time, not in the same discursive mode.